[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Also, Cast on Critical Strike Support and Cospri don't share cooldown, even for same skills.
 We could place an Ice Nova on a Cast on Critical Strike Support and another on a Cospri, and both would proc when we crit.
 That doesn't happen if we have two of the same gem on two Cospri: they'll share cooldown.

-Since 3.6, both COC and Cospri have 150ms (or 0.15s) cooldown.
+Since 3.6, both COC mechanics have 150ms (or 0.15s) cooldown.
 This is quite misleading due to how the servers process information.
 In short, server refresh rate is 33ms, and our 150ms cooldown is adjusted to these frames.
 To fit our 150ms, we need 5 frames, which means our cooldown is not really treated as 150ms, but as 165ms.
 We lose some cooldown in this.

-To fix this loss, our solution is to apply cooldown recovery speed to reduce our cooldown and fit it in 4 frames.
-According to tests, the cooldown recovery speed we should aim for is at least 14%.
+To fix this loss, our solution is to apply CRS to reduce our cooldown to fit the cooldown in 4 frames.
+According to tests, the CRS value we should aim for 4 frames is at least 14%.
 For 3 frames, it would be 52%, an unachievable value.

 If we divide 1s by 0.132ms, we now have 7.5757.
-This shows us that by reducing our cooldown to 4 frames (132ms), we also increase the amount of casts per second to (a little higher than) 7.5.
-Thus, we should aim to attack as fast as we can trigger our COC and Cospris.
-As we use 2x Cospri, each with up to 7.5 casts per second and each only proccing its own skill, to spend all those casts we should aim for exactly 15 APS (attacks per second), thus getting 7.5 attacks per second for each weapon.
+This shows us that by reducing our cooldown to 4 frames (132ms), we also increase the amount of casts per second to a bit higher than 7.5.
+With this, we should now aim to attack as fast as we can trigger our COC and Cospris.
+As we use 2x Cospri, each with up to 7.5 casts per second and each only proccing its own skill, to spend all those casts we should aim for 15 APS, thus getting 7.5 APS for each weapon individually.

-IMPORTANT: we should not go over 15 APS, or you'd attack faster than your casts recover, so the casts wouldn't synchronise and the DPS would be reduced by around 50%.
-The spoiler below has an example of how it can be a bad option for us.
+IMPORTANT: we should not go over 15 APS, or you'd attack faster than your casts recover, so the casts wouldn't synchronise and the DPS would be reduced by up to 50%.
+The example below shows how it can be a bad option for us.

 125ms: attack, spell doesn't proc (0.07s cooldown remaining)